GDD 1

 You need to submit all assignments to receive a passing grade.

 Each assignment will be graded based on how accurately you fulfill the tasks of the assignment description.
-For game assignments the game design document, game elements, game design guidelines, usability, polishing, balancing and the presentation can be taken into account as well.
-For written assignments, the readability, formatting, and how precisely the topic got addressed can be additional decisive factors.
-For some assignments you might be able to earn bonus points, this is designated in the assignment description.
+For game assignments, the game design document, game elements, game design guidelines, usability, polishing, balancing, and presentation can also be considered.
+The readability, formatting, and how precisely the topic was addressed for written assignments can be additional decisive factors.
+For some assignments you might be able to earn bonus points, this might be designated in the assignment description.
 The assignments are weighted according to the weighting table.

 A total of 100% (excluding bonus points) can be achieved.
-Upon receiving 50% and more, the student receives a passing grade.
+Upon receiving 50% or more, the student receives a passing grade.
 The grading key denotes which percentage corresponds to which grade.

 Partial course requirements are corrected after all partial course requirements have been completed.